JCU_logo

 WHY STUDY AT JOHN CABOT UNIVERSITY?

-ROME IS YOUR CAMPUS AND YOUR CLASSROOM
+ROME IS YOUR CAMPUS

 Seminars and courses take place at JCU’s campuses in the centrally located Trastevere district of Rome and in nearby Roman museums, churches, palaces, monuments, and archaeological parks.
 Some courses involve travel to other parts of Italy—for example, to Naples, Florence, or Assisi.